gambonny/valext/README.md

 - ✅ Reads like a sentence: `extract(...).from(...)`
 - ✅ Logs **flattened** issues automatically via callback
-- ✅ Makes routes easier to scan, reason about, and debug
+- ✅ Reduces boilerplate and improves readability at the point of validation

 ---